IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Boost your engine!

 As an alternative to the CLI, you can also use the OpenWhisk UI, esp. the visual code editor, to work with OpenWhisk’s basic entities, i.e. to create actions, triggers, rules, and sequences.
 Hence, let’s learn how to work with the OpenWhisk UI.

-Getting started with the OpenWhisk UI
+## Getting started with the OpenWhisk UI

-First, open a browser window, navigate to https://console.ng.bluemix.net/openwhisk/ and click Develop.
+First, open a browser window, navigate to https://console.ng.bluemix.net/openwhisk/ and click `Develop`.

 The OpenWhisk UI is comprised of the following sections:

 1. My Actions
    The My Actions section lists all actions you have created previously.
    Clicking an action loads its code into the code editor.
    Hovering over an action lets a trash bin appear allowing to delete the action.
    At this point in time you should at least see the hello action we have created earlier.

 2. My Sequences
    The My Sequences section lists all the sequences you have created previously.
    Clicking a sequence loads its model into the visual modeler.
    Hovering over a sequence lets a trash bin appear allowing to delete the sequence.

 3. My Rules
    The My Rules section lists all the rules you have created previously.
    Clicking a rule loads its model into the visual modeler.
    Hovering over a rule lets a trash bin appear allowing to delete the rule.
    At this point in time you should at least see the myRule rule we have created earlier.

 4. My Triggers
    The My Triggers section lists all the triggers you have created previously.
    Hovering over a trigger lets a flash icon appear allowing to fire the trigger as well as a trash bin allowing to delete the trigger.

+xxx